Because You Loved Me: Commercial performance

 In the United States, "Because You Loved Me" became Dion's second number one single, after "The Power of Love" in 1994.
-It topped the Billboard Hot 100 chart for six consecutive weeks and ended the reign at the top of "One Sweet Day" by Mariah Carey and Boyz II Men.
-"Because You Loved Me" also topped the Adult Contemporary Singles for nineteen weeks and set a record for most weeks at number one on this chart.
-In the following years, only five songs spent more time at the top, including Dion's own "A New Day Has Come" in 2002 (twenty-one weeks).
-"Because You Loved Me" also reached number one on other US charts, including Hot 100 Airplay for fourteen weeks, Adult Top 40 for twelve weeks, Hot Singles Sales for six weeks and Top 40/Mainstream chart for five weeks.
-In April 1996, it was certified Platinum by the Recording Industry Association of America (RIAA) for selling one million copies in the US.
-As of April 2012, "Because You Loved Me" has sold 1,343,000 physical copies and 704,000 digital units, for a total of 2,047,000 copies.
-According to Billboard, "Because You Loved Me" is Dion's biggest Billboard Hot 100 hit, followed by "It's All Coming Back to Me Now", also from Falling into You.
-By the end of the 1996, "Because You Loved Me" was the most played music video on VH1 Music Fest, 21st most played on MTV Music Television, 16th most played on Much Music and 11th most played on MOR Music.
+It topped the Billboard Hot 100 for six consecutive weeks and ended the run of "One Sweet Day" by Mariah Carey and Boyz II Men.
+The song also spent 19 weeks at number one on the Adult Contemporary Singles chart, setting a record for the most weeks at the top.
+In the following years, only five songs surpassed this total, including Dion's "A New Day Has Come" in 2002 (21 weeks).
+It also reached number one on other US charts, including Hot 100 Airplay for 14 weeks, Adult Top 40 for 12 weeks, Hot Singles Sales for six weeks, and Top 40/Mainstream for five weeks.

+In April 1996, "Because You Loved Me" was certified platinum by the RIAA for one million copies sold.
+As of April 2012, it had sold 1,343,000 physical copies and 704,000 digital units, for a total of 2,047,000 copies, and as of November 2019 the song had more than 154.7 million on‑demand streams in the United States, making it Dion's second most streamed track in the country.
+In March 2021, it was certified double platinum in the US.
+According to Billboard, it remains Dion's biggest Billboard Hot 100 hit, followed by "It's All Coming Back to Me Now".

-In Canada, "Because You Loved Me" topped The Record Singles Chart for one week in May 1996 and also spent ten weeks at number one on the RPM Adult Contemporary Chart.
-It became the number-one song on the RPM Adult Contemporary 1996 Year-end Chart.
-"Because You Loved Me" also topped the chart in Australia for three weeks and reached number two in Ireland, number three in New Zealand and Switzerland, number four in the Netherlands, number five in the United Kingdom and Belgium Flanders, and number eight in Denmark.
+In Canada, "Because You Loved Me" topped The Record Singles Chart for one week in May 1996 and spent 10 weeks at number one on the RPM Adult Contemporary Chart.
+It finished as the number‑one song on the RPM Adult Contemporary Year‑end Chart for 1996 and was certified triple platinum by the CRIA.

+The single also topped the chart in Australia for three weeks and was certified double platinum there.
+It reached number two in Ireland, number three in New Zealand and Switzerland, number four in the Netherlands, number five in Belgium (Flanders), and number eight in Denmark.
+It was certified platinum in New Zealand and Denmark, and gold in Germany and Spain.

-In the United Kingdom, it peaked at number five and became the album's most popular track, with 27 million streams, 366,000 physical CD sales and 163,000 downloads as of March 2021.
+In the United Kingdom, the song peaked at number five.
+As of March 2021, it had accumulated 27 million streams, 366,000 physical CD sales, and 163,000 downloads.
+In February 2026, it was certified double platinum by the BPI.

-It was certified 3× Platinum in Canada, 2× Platinum in Australia, Platinum the United Kingdom and New Zealand, Gold in Germany and is eligible for Silver in France.
-As one of Dion's biggest hits, "Because You Loved Me" was included on her both greatest hits compilations: All the Way...
-A Decade of Song (1999) and My Love: Essential Collection (2008).
-According to Billboard, as of November 2019 "Because You Loved Me" had more than 154.7 million on-demand streams in the United States, becoming her second most streamed song in the country.